 Gina has twenty years of practical experience working with students in grades pre-kindergarten through college as well as working professionals.
 She worked as the Academic Director of two language schools, The Darby School of Languages in Rome, Italy and Rennert Bilingual in New York City and has successfully started, owned and operated her own businesses since 2005.

 As Director of Client Services, Gina works closely with families to ensure their support programming is successful.
 Her attention to and review of confidential student reports enables Evolved to assess and monitor progress for all of our school support programs.
 Upon request, Gina is able to provide consultations with parents to discuss support programs as well as to modify programs during transitions.

 Gina partners with Evolved educators to provide support.
 She connects educators with professional development opportunities and resources.
-Gina is working toward her certification in Coaching Teens and College Students with ADHD, and she uses this background to provide whole child executive function coaching and general academic support to students.
+Gina is certified in Coaching Teens and College Students with ADHD, and she uses this background to provide whole child executive function coaching and general academic support to students.

 Gina is also busy at Evolved stepping into a myriad of roles - using her education background, parenting experience and business background.
 She helps families to navigate the school application and admissions process; more specifically, to prepare for interviews, writing samples and portfolios.
 She creates small group classes to help students prepare for group interviews.
 Gina also successfully advises families on how to prepare an application and customizes her support to fit the needs of individual families.

 Gina also directs special programs such as small group classes, presentations and publications.
 She helps students with editing and writing instruction.
 In addition, Gina is one of the editors for Supporting School: A Guidebook for Parents and Educators.
 Gina resides in Manhattan with her husband and two school-aged children.